 Board of Directors

-Jennifer is currently the Board Chair at Yooralla.
-She also is Chair of Northern Health, Trustee of the Alfred Whole Time Medical Practice Scheme, Board member of the Independent Hospital Pricing Authority, Barwon Health and the Australian Medical Research Future Fund and a Board member of InfoXchange .
+Jennifer is the current Board Chair of Yooralla.
+She is also Chair of Northern Health and is a Board member of the Independent Hospital Pricing Authority, Barwon Health and the Australian Medical Research Advisory Board.
 Prior to being a non-Executive Director, Jennifer was Chief Executive of the Australian Red Cross Blood Service, Chief Executive of Alfred Health and Chief Executive of Austin Health and a Council member of La Trobe University.
 Jennifer holds a Bachelor of Economics, a Master of Science and is a Fellow of the Australian Institute of Company Directors.
 She was appointed a Member of the Order of Australia (AM) in recognition of her service to public health in the 2017 Australia Day Honours list.

 Dr Jane Tracy

-Michael Vanderheide has served as Chief Executive of CenITex, the Victorian Government’s shared services provider of ICT services, Michael Vanderheide is leading a major IT-based transformation for RMIT University.
+After 8 years serving as Chief Executive of Cenitex, the Victorian Government’s shared services provider of ICT services, Michael Vanderheide is leading a major IT-based transformation for RMIT University.
 Michael’s professional experience is a mix of public and private sectors, with organisations including Qantas and ActewAGL, in executive roles in the fields of IT and Human Resources.
 He joined the ACT Government’s Chief Minister’s Department in December 1998 as a Director of what was then called the Office of Information Technology and Multimedia and later, he established and led the ACT Shared Services organisation.
-Michael has a Bachelor of Arts and a Masters of Business Administration and served as an Adjunct Professor at the University of Canberra.
-He has extensive experience in driving significant organisation wide transformation.
+Michael has a Bachelor of Arts and a Master of Business Administration and served as an Adjunct Professor at the University of Canberra.
+He has extensive experience in driving significant organisation-wide transformation initiatives.